Prosecution of Donald Trump in New York: Immunity ruling

 District Judge Alvin Hellerstein rejected defense arguments regarding presidential immunity in July 2023, when Trump attempted to remove the case to federal court, ruling that "the matter was purely a personal item of the President."

 On July 1, 2024, the U.S. Supreme Court ruled in Trump v.
 United States, supporting presidential immunity for official acts committed by the seated president.
 Later that day, Trump's counsel requested permission to move to dismiss the conviction on the basis that some evidence presented in the trial constituted official actions by Trump.
 This includes 2018 social media posts by Trump, phone records between Trump and Cohen, a government ethics disclosure referencing the hush money payment, and some of Hicks' and Westerhout's testimony.
 Trump's motion was formally made on July 11.
 Merchan's ruling will center on whether the evidence presented constituted official actions, and whether it influenced the verdict.
-If the conviction is overturned, prosecutors would need to convene another grand jury to issue a new indictment.
+If the conviction were overturned, prosecutors would need to convene another grand jury to issue a new indictment.

 Merchan's ruling on immunity was initially expected by September 6, 2024.
 It was postponed so he could consider Trump's third recusal motion, which he denied on August 13.
 The immunity ruling was expected by September 16.
 On September 3, 2024, hours before Hellerstein rejected Trump's request to remove his case to federal court, prosecutors urged Merchan to rule swiftly on the immunity question, expressing concern that Hellerstein might pause state court proceedings.
 On September 6, Merchan postponed the immunity ruling to November 12.
 On that day, Merchan agreed to a request from prosecutors to pause the case for a week while they considered how Trump's election could impact proceedings.
 On November 19, the Manhattan DA argued that the conviction should stand because no law states that temporary presidential immunity nullifies proceedings conducted during the president's time outside of office and regarding activities deemed unofficial to that post.

 On December 16, Merchan ruled that the Supreme Court decision did not affect Trump's conviction.
 Merchan stated that Trump's conduct pertains to personal acts and that any disputed evidence was "harmless in light of the overwhelming evidence of guilt".